Written by Mor Dionysius Jacob Bar Salibi Metropolitan of Amid (Diarbakir) (d.1171)

 Chapter 12 Inquiry

-Why did the Son alone become Incarnate and not the Father or the Spirit?
+Why did the Son alone become Incarnate and not the Father or the Spirit? no prescription

 We say, lest the special attributes of the Persons would suffer detraction.
 The Father is the Begetter, the Son is the begotten and the Spirit is He Who proceeds.
 The Son, Whose peculiar property is being begotten, was born and incarnate.
 In addition, the Word was begotten of the Father just as our word is begotten of the mind.
 Our word is inscribed and written down on paper, not the mind that uttered it or the spirit from whom it proceeded.
 Such was the case with the Word, He became incarnate, and not God the Mind or the Spirit Who proceeds from Him.